-In the financial year 2019/20, the Compensation Committee consisted of Daniel Hirschi (Chairman), Federico Foglia and Stefano Premoli Trovati.
+In the financial year 2020/21, the Compensation Committee consisted of Daniel Hirschi (Chairman), Federico Foglia and Stefano Premoli Trovati.
 The Compensation Committee meets as often as business requires.
 In the reporting period, the Compensation Committee met three times.
 No external consultants or members of the Executive Management attended the meetings.
 On average, the meetings lasted for approximately two hours.

-According to article 8(4) of the Articles of Association (the Articles of Association are available in German at www.carlogavazzi.com/files/media/files/6930b8b2b8 6c52483ef5f9ca5828ed9d), the compensation of the Board of Directors and the Executive Management has to be approved by the AGM.
+According to article 8(4) of the Articles of Association (the Articles of Association are available in German at www.carlogavazzi.com/files/media/files/6930b 8b2b86c52483ef5f9ca5828ed9d or via the QR code on page 19), the compensation of the Board of Directors and the Executive Management has to be approved by the AGM.